rcchiu/bell/README.md

-# bell
-Wifi emergency bell
-Print case_bot.stl and case_top.stl
+Print case_bot.stl and case_top.stl, You can get a set of casing.